jab/bidict/docs/other-bidict-types.rst

 What about order-preserving dicts?
 ##################################

-In PyPy as well as CPython 3.6+,
-:class:`dict` preserves insertion order.
+In CPython 3.6+ and all versions of PyPy, :class:`dict` (which bidicts are built on) preserves insertion order.
 Given that, can you get away with using a non-ordered bidict in places where you need